 For me, music has always been about a vibe.
 There’s an energy to the collective experience that it creates.
-As a DJ and producer, I feel blessed to be able to share this energy with people every day.
+As an MC, DJ and producer, I feel blessed to be able to share this energy with people every day.
 It’s the culmination of a lifelong dream that I’ve gone all out in pursuit of…not once, but twice.

 Growing up in East Vancouver, Hip-Hop wasn’t part of the mainstream culture.
 It was my older brother who turned me onto underground radio stations and made me countless mix tapes.
 This music changed my life.
 I became obsessed.
 Bone Thugs-N Harmony were my gold standard.
 I instantly related to what I was hearing.
 I felt like the songs were telling the stories of my own neighbourhood… my own tribe.

 I would close my eyes in bed at night and see myself on stage, mic in hand.
 By the time I graduated from high school, I was determined to become an MC and music producer, following in the footsteps of Dr. Dre, Timbaland, and Kanye.
 This was my dream and I set out to University to help make it a reality.

 That first year, I just tried to grind my way into every aspect of the music industry I could.
 One night at a bar, I struck up a conversation with the man who became my mentor… Adam H. Hurtsfield.
 Just to give you an idea, Adam has produced music for Jeremih, Ray J., Ne-Yo, and Kat Deluna – just to name a few.
 Adam was kind enough to let me, a kid from East Van, shadow him in the studio for months.
 It was the best crash course imaginable.